 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad.
 Your insurance should include air ambulance, third country (USA) medical treatment and repatriation.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 A number of earthquakes have struck the Cayman Islands in recent years.
-The largest, of magnitude 6.8 and with an epicentre 20 miles south-southeast of the capital George Town, struck the Cayman Islands on 14 December 2004, but caused no serious damage or injuries.
+The largest, of magnitude 7.7, struck approximately 75 miles ESE of Cayman Brac and Little Cayman on 28th January 2020.
+A number of sinkholes appeared and large number of aftershocks but no serious damage or injuries.

 All major credit cards are accepted in hotels, restaurants and local shops.
 The local currency is the Cayman Islands Dollar (CI$) but transactions using non domestic credit cards will be charged in US$.
 The US dollar is widely accepted throughout the islands.
 The CI$ is fixed to the US dollar at $1.25 US Dollars to $1.00 Cayman Islands Dollar.

 If you need urgent help because something has happened to a friend or relative abroad, contact the FCDO in London on 020 7008 5000 (24 hours).